-Where a temperature limiting device is installed adjacent to the solar water heater, the cold water line to the temperature limiting device can be branched off the cold water line either before or after the isolation valve and pressure limiting valve to the solar storage tank, but it MUST BE before a non-return valve.
-If an expansion control valve is required, it must always be installed after the non-return valve and be the last valve prior to the solar storage tank.
+Where a temperature limiting device is installed adjacent to the water heater, the cold water line to the temperature limiting device can be branched off the cold water line either before or after the isolation valve, pressure limiting valve and non-return valve to the water heater.
+If an expansion control valve is required, it must always be installed after the non-return valve and be the last valve prior to the water heater.

-Solar control unit, PN 052295 (introduced in the solar controller kit PN 299293 in August 2018) contains a non-return valve at the inlet to the circulator.
-For a water heater fitted with this solar control unit, the non-return valve installed on the cold water line to the tank, and after the cold water branch to a temperature limiting device, is not required to be a dual check valve type.
+Solar control unit, PN 052295 (introduced in the solar controller kit PN 299293 in August 2018) contains a nonreturn valve at the inlet to the circulator.
+For a water heater fitted with this solar control unit, it is not required to install a non-return valve after the cold water branch to a temperature limiting device if the branch line is after the isolation valve, pressure limiting valve and non-return valve to the water heater.